Project config

 branches: # list — replaces the plugin defaults wholesale

-After the next skill load, /groom proposes splitting at 25 SP instead of 35, and /develop picks docs/ for plans typed docs.
+After the next render, groom proposes splitting at 25 SP instead of 35, and develop picks docs/ for plans typed docs.

 Because lists replace wholesale, the project file must include every branch entry it wants to keep — omitting a row removes it.
-Dict keys behave the opposite way: sprint.default_threshold_sp: 25 does not affect sprint.redecompose_threshold or sprint.scale, which fall through from the plugin defaults.
+Dict keys behave the opposite way: default_threshold_sp: 25 leaves core.sprint.redecompose_threshold and core.sprint.scale falling through from the plugin defaults.

 Verifying the merged config

-Run bin/booping debug-context from the project directory (the one with the .booping marker) to dump the assembled context — including the merged config — as YAML.
-This is the authoritative answer to "what value is the skill actually seeing?"
+Run bin/booping debug-context from the project directory (the one with the .booping marker) to dump the assembled context — including the merged config — as YAML: the authoritative answer to what a skill is actually seeing.
+For a single value, bin/booping config-get <dotted.key> prints that key resolved across the merge (scalars as raw text, mappings/lists as YAML), and works outside any project too (core + global only).